Photo credit: DTK Austin Styling

 My wardrobe weeding efforts have taught me some serious lessons in life, lessons I’d like to share and hope that you may find clear-headedness (and money) somewhere inside of your own wardrobe.
 To wit:

-Right now, I’m wearing my housemate’s khaki Equipment shirt, but only because my own fuchsia number is at the cleaners’.
 A silk shirt, if it fits you correctly, will rarely make you feel fat and goes really well tucked into skirts, beneath dresses and paired with jeans or printed trousers.
 Button it up to the neck and add a statement necklace for interview attire; button way down and add a nice pendant for date night.
+(Granted, it can be difficult to find nice shirts if you are in any way busty; I like Marks & Spencer*’s, because they often have that clever concealed button which means you don’t need to do the old safety-pin trick.)

 No one needs a bodycon dress